Lady of Quality: Plot summary

-Lucilla's guardian, Oliver Carleton, visits Bath to investigate her new living arrangements.
-Carleton is a rake – a sexually experienced man who refuses to conform to many of society's guidelines.
-His biting wit has earned him the label of rudest man in England, but he and Annis soon find mutual enjoyment in lively banter.
-As Carleton and Annis's friendship develops, they discover deeper feelings for each other.
-Carleton proposes marriage, but Annis refuses, unwilling to relinquish her independence.
-Using the excuse that he must find Lucilla a new guardian, Carleton returns to London.
+Lucilla's uncle, Oliver Carleton, visits Bath to investigate Lucilla's new living arrangements.
+Carleton is not only a rake, but his sense of superiority and outspoken manner has earned him the label of "the rudest man in England".
+He and Annis, however, soon find mutual enjoyment in their heated exchanges and, as their unlikely friendship develops, they discover deeper feelings for each other.
+Carleton eventually proposes marriage, but Annis refuses, unsure in her own mind and unwilling to relinquish her independence.
+Using the excuse that he must find Lucilla a new guardian, Carleton then returns to London.